What is Marketing Research? The 2026 Guide for Startups and B2B Founders

 Quantitative Research

 Numbers-driven.
 Surveys with large sample sizes, analytics data, conversion rate analysis, A/B test results.
-This tells you what is happening at scale.
+This tells you what is happening at scale and gives you statistically defensible conclusions to act on.

 Qualitative Research